World’s top hygiene experts, in partnership with Dettol, identify key factors in the home and school that cause spread

 The Cross-contamination Study assessed the ease at which cross-contamination occurs during preparation of a variety of food preparation and storage in a typical family kitchen.

 High exposure to bacteria even in home-cooked meals

 Surprisingly, findings showed that people are highly exposed to the threat of foodborne illnesses, even while enjoying home-cooked meals in the comfort of their home.
 Findings also suggested that people pay minimal attention to disinfection during food preparation, causing easy transfer of bacteria from raw food to secondary surfaces such as ready-to-eat food, and various surfaces in the kitchen.

 Inadequate handwashing key to contamination in the kitchen

 Spread of bacteria in the home

 As hands are one of the major causes of cross-contamination, the Global Hygiene Council and Dettol recommend that proper handwashing with antibacterial soap at key times during food preparation is essential to preventing foodborne illnesses.
-Surface cleaning and targeted disinfection is also of paramount importance to break the chain of infection.
+Surface cleaning and targeted disinfection are also of paramount importance to break the chain of infection.

 THE BACK TO SCHOOL STUDY